btj/ogp-notes/lecture2part2.md

 	}

 	/**
-	 * Sets's this interval's width to the given value.
+	 * Sets this interval's width to the given value.
 	 *
 	 * @pre The given value is nonnegative.
 	 *    | 0 <= value